 Ultimately, your goal should be to own Class A properties, regardless of how you come by them.

-Each property classification has different levels of risk and reward.
+Each real estate class designation has different levels of risk and reward.
 There is no single designation that’s right for every investor.
-You have to consider your existing circumstances and your long- and short-term goals as an investor so you can select property designations that make sense for your portfolio.
+You have to consider your existing circumstances and your long- and short-term goals as an investor.
+Once you have laid out your goals you can select property designations that make sense for your portfolio.
 Understanding these designations in relation to your investment circumstances is the best way for you to choose properties that are right for you.